AldoSuba/docs.buf.build/docs/breaking/rules.md

 ---
 id: rules
 title: Rules and categories
+description: "Power up your Protobuf workflow with Buf - the fast, reliable, and easy-to-use build tool."
 ---

 As discussed in the overview, `buf` categorizes breaking rules into four main